troch/angular-multi-step-form/docs/multi-step-container.md

 `onCancel`  _angular expression_
 The expression to execute if the multi-step form is cancelled.

+`onStepChange`  _angular expression_
+The expression to execute on a step change.

 ## Class names

 The following class names are added: